 — Meth activity.

-— Historic photos of the home.
+— Historic photos of the home and neighborhood.

 Before you scour the public record and historic documents for information about your house, be sure that you are ready to deal with the issues that may arise from knowing more.
 If you discover major issues with a property you own — whether it’s soil contamination that makes it dangerous to live there or a murder that occurred in the house — you may have to disclose the information to would-be buyers when you try to sell the property.